limagolf22/add_VFR_object/README.md

 **Installation process :**

-  Just copy the two folders (add_water_tower and water_tower_scenery) in your Community folder (where FS2020 has been installed in your computer).
+  Just copy the two folders (add_VFR_object and VFR_object_scenery) in your Community folder (where FS2020 has been installed in your computer).
 The SDK is not necessary.

+Big thanks to Soulao and Haroku for their help concerning testing and debugging !